 The letting rooms have historically brought in an annual income of around £50,000.
 There is however room to improve on this with the provision of improved facilities.
 The rents are inclusive of heating and hot water, Council Tax.
 There are separate charges for use of the laundry facilities which are located in the boiler/utility room and for individual electricity in the rented rooms.

 The property has an integrated fire detection system which has been regularly serviced and maintained.
 There is a current gas safety certificate (valid until April 2024).
 The boiler is housed in the boiler room to the rear of the property and is large enough to provide heating and hot water to the whole property.
-There is an up-to-date Electrical Installation Condition Report for the property which is valid until 2027 and an updated Fire Risk Assessment has been requested.
+There is an up-to-date Electrical Installation Condition Report for the property which is valid until 2027.
+A Fire Risk Assessment has been carried out within the last twelve months and a Asbestos survey conducted throughout the premises..
 The rooms are supplied with beds, basic furniture and cooking facilities in each room which varies depending on size.
 All of which are all included with the sale.

 All the tenancies are on Assured shorthold basis, with some on short, fixed term tenancies and others that have rolled onto periodic tenancies (month by month).
 There are five deposits registered with a Government approved agencies with all other tenancies not having deposits taken which was the owner’s choice.